 Texas Parent PAC Leadership

 Blake Powell of Austin is a leading advocate for public education and a respected attorney in the field of school law.
-As a Board Member and past President of Friends of Texas Public Schools, he works with business leaders and individuals to better inform Texans about the strengths and successes of our public elementary and secondary schools.
+As a board member and past president of Friends of Texas Public Schools, he works with business leaders and individuals to better inform Texans about the strengths and successes of our public elementary and secondary schools.
 In his legal practice, Blake represents clients in all areas of school law, with an emphasis on school construction, business and real estate transactions, and public finance transactions.
 As an involved public school parent, Blake volunteers at school carnivals, concession stands, and on the football chain crew.
-He has been an active fund-raiser for the Westlake High School Chap Club, an Eanes ISD booster organization that supports all of the school's student athletes and UIL sports.
+He has been an active fund-raiser for the Westlake High School Chap Club, an Eanes ISD booster organization that supports all of the school’s student athletes and UIL sports.
 Earlier, he represented parents on a campus improvement committee in Taylor ISD.
 Blake earned a bachelor of arts degree in English and a Juris Doctor degree from Baylor University.
 Together, he and his wife, Maggie have five children, and they are members of Westlake United Methodist Church.

 Nancy Lomax of Houston has spent decades advocating for schoolchildren and public schools.
-She was a PTA/PTO leader in the Houston Independent School District for 23 years, including being president of the Condit Elementary PTA and Bellaire High School PTO.
-She also served on the PTO Boards at Lovett and Longfellow Elementary Schools and Johnston and Pershing Middle Schools, and on Shared Decision Making Committees at Bellaire and Longfellow.
-Nancy represented parents on many district-wide committees in Houston ISD, including committees on budget, examination of the magnet school program, facility evaluations for bond elections, background checks, and the Superintendent's Parent Advisory Committees.
+She was a PTA/PTO leader in Houston ISD for 23 years, including being president of the Condit Elementary PTA and Bellaire High School PTO.
+She also served on PTO Boards at Lovett and Longfellow Elementary Schools and Johnston and Pershing Middle Schools, and on Shared Decision Making Committees at Bellaire and Longfellow.
+Nancy represented parents on many district-wide committees in Houston ISD, including committees on budget, examination of the magnet school program, facility evaluations for bond elections, background checks, and the Superintendent’s Parent Advisory Committees.
 In 1992 she founded and led Houstonians for Public Education, which later became a local chapter of Parents for Public Schools, a national organization that works to strengthen public schools.
 Nancy was an elected member of the Bellaire City Council and served on the Board of Friends of Bellaire Parks.
-She earned a bachelor's degree from Rice University along with a teaching certificate for secondary English and Spanish.
-After graduation, she taught English at Jack Yates and Bellaire High Schools.
+She earned a bachelor’s degree from Rice University along with a teaching certificate for secondary English and Spanish.
+After graduation, she taught English at Bellaire and Jack Yates High Schools.
 Jim and Nancy Lomax have three daughters, and over many years they hosted eight students in school-year exchange programs.
 The Lomax family are longtime members and leaders at St. Philip Presbyterian Church.

 Bennett Ratliff of Coppell served on the Coppell ISD school board for nine years and was vice-president of the board.
-He was elected to the Texas House and represented District 115 in the 83rd session.
+He was elected to the Texas House of Representatives and represented District 115 in the 83rd session.
 Bennett served with distinction on the Appropriations and Public Education Committees where he authored many bills to improve our public schools.
-The Texas PTA presented him with an Honorary Life Member award for service to children, and he was named a Legislative “Champion” by the Texas Retired Teachers Association.
+Texas PTA presented him with an Honorary Life Member award for service to children, and he was named a Legislative “Champion” by the Texas Retired Teachers Association.
 He is a civil engineer and founder of The Ratliff Group, which has been recognized as one of the top 100 firms in the nation in their field of engineering.
 In the metroplex, Bennett is an active member of Chambers of Commerce, Coppell ISD Education Foundation, a volunteer for Special Olympics, and a mentor to high school engineering students.
 He is a retired endurance athlete having completed five marathons, the Hotter-n-Hell 100 mile bike race, and a 140.6 mile Iron Man Triathlon.
-Bennett is a graduate of the University of Texas at Austin with a bachelor's degree in civil engineering.
+Bennett is a graduate of the University of Texas at Austin with a bachelor’s degree in civil engineering.
 He and his wife Beccy, a retired teacher, have three children.
 They are active members in Irving Bible Church.